Nick1-ww/WalkmanLanguageTool/README.md

 and well documented by the community, but it's done **entirely at your own risk**.
 The author is not responsible for any damage to your device.

-**Do not use the Japan (J) destination unless you're sure** — after a reset, the interface language becomes Japanese only, with no way to switch back.

 ## Credits